NSBum/AnkiStreakFixer/README.md

 then you should choose one of the subdeck names.

+If the deck is not specified, then AnkiStreakFixer will attempt to move reviews from _all_ decks in the collection.
+This is useful if you like to keep track of your streaks in particular decks and subdecks.

 ### Options
 - `-c`, `--collection <COLLECTION>`: The name of the Anki collection.
 - `-s`, `--simulate`: Enable simulation mode to preview changes without modifying the database.